-In today’s blog post – the first in a series of articles providing practical advice for newly qualified solicitors – we discuss the benefits of using a legal recruiter to find your first NQ role.
+In today’s blog post – part of a series of articles offering practical advice for newly qualified solicitors – we discuss the benefits of using a legal recruiter to find your first NQ role.

 So, what are our top reasons for speaking to a legal recruitment professional?

 It’s faster and more effective than looking for legal jobs by yourself

 Law firms all work differently.
 They have their own idiosyncrasies, their own internal processes, and their own preferred ways of getting things done – and it’s the same when they recruit new staff.

 In purely practical terms, this means a recruitment consultancy like Florit Brooke will get candidates to clients faster and more effectively than they could manage themselves.
 The strong relationships we’ve built with our clients over the years mean we’re well-versed in their differences; using this knowledge we can help candidates pick the best times to make their applications, and the best experience to put at the forefront of their legal CVs.

 You’ll get access to opportunities that others can’t see

 Hunting for NQ solicitor opportunities can be a time-consuming process however you choose to go about it.
 Whether you’re scouring the internet for opportunities, approaching firms directly or keeping your ear to the ground for the latest industry gossip, finding openings can be a tedious and long-winded process.